AymericMartinache/AymericMartinache/README.md

-# 👋 Hi, I’m @Aymeric M
+# 👋 Hi, I’m Aymeric !

 👀 I’m interested in frontend developpement

-🌱 I’m currently learning VueJS
+🌱 I’m currently looking for new missions ! 🚀

 📫 How to reach me ...
   -> aymeric.martinache@gmail.com
+  -> www.linkedin.com/in/aymeric-martinache-2748812b8